Beijing-corn87/plaptop/README.md

 + Be the wierdist kid on the block

 For us we tested this with the hp 15d-u4016TX
-Btw this is an unfinished project e just left vause my friend blew up the mainboard accidentally
+Btw this is an unfinished project because my friend blew up the mainboard accidentally